socialsoftware/business-logic-consistency-models/README.md

-# <span style="color:red">**This project migrated to [https://github.com/socialsoftware/microservices-simulator](https://github.com/socialsoftware/microservices-simulator), where the simulator also supports the Sagas transactional model and is being enriched with more features**</span>
+# **This project migrated to [https://github.com/socialsoftware/microservices-simulator](https://github.com/socialsoftware/microservices-simulator), where the simulator also supports the Sagas transactional model and is being enriched with more features**

+---

 # Microservices Simulator